 However, even as believers we too can fall into sin and choose to reject God.
 Given our free choice to God’s offer, the stakes in this drama are incredibly urgent.
 Faced with this choice, Saint Peter warns us, “Be sober, be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.
 Resist him, firm in your faith, knowing that the same experience of suffering is required of your brotherhood throughout the world” (1 Peter 5:8-9).
 In other words, the devil consistently lurks in the background attempting to manipulate our thoughts from being committed to God, to perversely being opposed to God.
 His game plan is hatched through promoting his horrid ideas subtly through human agents using vague, emotionally charged language so we can’t recognize it.
 For example, the systematic killing of innocent babies is couched under the banner of “reproductive rights” so one can’t identify its demonic roots.
 Moreover, the demons mantra of dissension, calumny, rage, anarchy, lies, and violence is manifested and exemplified in those who have been rampantly rioting in our streets the last few months.

 Besides going after the society at large, Satan keenly focuses his demons to go after each individual.
+He primarily works through temptation.
+He can’t make you sin, you sin on your own accord, but he plays a prominent role in the lead up to that sin – by constantly tempting us.
+He particularly preys on those who have experienced emotional trauma in their life.
+Like a predator that goes after his wounded prey, Satan zeroes in on the weak and emotionally vulnerable.
+He is goal is simple – to get us off God’s path.
 As exorcists comment, “Satan uses material things to distract us from God.
 He tempts us to adore the material, the sensual, and the powerful rather than to adore God.
 He lures us into a sense of false security of thinking we can build our own little kingdom here and now without any need of God.”

 Fr.
 Amorth interprets St. Peter’s passage as the devil wandering around each one of us, searching where to trip us up.
 As Amorth notes, “The devil looks in each person precisely for his weak point and ‘works’ on it, creating his next sinful occasion.”
 Demons will do anything to get you to sin.
 If Satan tempted our Lord in the desert, he surely will tempt us.
 He knows how we are weak and when we are vulnerable.
 However, if we, as St. Paul declares, “put on the armor of God” we will be “able to stand firm against the tactics of the devil” (see Ephesians 6: 10-18).